cyriellesouop/Supply_Frontend/ROADMAP.md

 - Update the list delivers screen
 - make collections on firestore
 - create Models
+- create collection
+- create Models
+- create user account for all user

 ### [BACKLOGS]

 here are detailed the primary functionalities of the application